PicoSAM3: Real-Time In-Sensor Region-of-Interest Segmentation: Experimental Results

+The transition to **ROI-based inputs** brings the largest single gain, improving mAP from 29.96\% to 40.52\% under SAM2 distillation on COCO.
+This highlights the importance of explicit spatial conditioning for low-resolution inference.

+Knowledge distillation consistently outperforms supervised training, with SAM3 providing the strongest teacher.
+The two components are synergistic: distillation alone yields only +0.9\% mIoU over the supervised baseline, while ROI alone slightly hurts performance without distillation.
+Together they deliver a +10.1\% mIoU gain.

-Most notably, the proposed PicoSAM3 architecture establishes a new state-of-the-art for this constraint class, outperforming the best PicoSAM2 configuration by a clear margin (+2.6\% mAP / +2.3\% mIoU).
-Its quantized variant (Q-PicoSAM3) maintains effectively lossless accuracy (43.64\% mAP) despite a $4\times$ reduction in model size (1.31 MB).
+Our final architectural enhancements (dilated bottleneck and Efficient Channel Attention) contribute an additional +1.9\% mIoU.
+In total, PicoSAM3 surpasses the best PicoSAM2 configuration by +2.6\% mAP / +2.3\% mIoU and sets a new state-of-the-art for this constraint class.
+The INT8 quantized model (Q-PicoSAM3) maintains near-lossless accuracy with a $4\times$ reduction in size (1.31\,MB).

-Figure \ref{fig:performance_picosam3} benchmarks segmentation quality (mIoU) against model size.
-A counter-intuitive observation is the severe performance degradation of large foundation models (e.g., SAM2.1 Large) on this task ($\sim$25\% mAP).
-This discrepancy stems from input resolution mismatch: standard SAM architectures are optimized for $1024\times1024$ inputs and suffer feature collapse when processing the $96\times96$ crops required for in-sensor execution.
-In contrast, PicoSAM3 is natively optimized for this resolution, offering a Pareto-optimal solution that bridges the gap between ultra-low memory constraints and segmentation accuracy.